Definitions

 - Stress Scenario

-- A named adverse condition — macro shift, regulatory shock, capital drought, competitive response — that an idea is tested against.
-PRISM runs 15–60 correlated scenarios depending on tier to see whether the thesis survives reality, not just the pitch.
+- A named adverse condition — macro shift, regulatory shock, capital drought, competitive response — drawn from a 160-scenario library and selected for relevance to your specific business.
+Idea Validation runs 30–60 scenarios depending on tier to see whether the thesis survives reality, not just the pitch.

 - Named Verifier